leeboardtools/bythelee/README.md

 ### The Release ###
-At the moment I don't use a minimizer, some day I will.
+At the moment I don't use a minimizer, maybe some day I will.
 Other than that, the release process consists of copying the files from public\_html to the root folder of the leeboardtools.github.io repository.

 Some day, such as when I get around to using a minimizer, I'll automate this...